 2. If you do need to buy something prepared or processed, look for low sodium, no salt added, or salt free options.
 Think canned beans, tomato products, stocks and soups, and herb blends.

 3. Cook at home.
 The easiest way to control the amount of salt you eat is to make your own food!
 Try leaving the salt out of your pasta water or cutting the amount of salt in half in recipes.

 4. Replace salt with other seasonings.
 We do this all the time in the Project Angel Heart kitchen, so we can testify that you really can achieve big flavor without salt!
 We recommend replacing it with:

 5. Make your own herb blends.
-Combine the ingredients in a jar, shake it up, and store in a cool, dry place.
+We do this in the Project Angel Heart kitchen, too, since most spice blends that are available in bulk contain lots of salt.
+To make at home, simply combine the ingredients in a jar, shake it up, and store in a cool, dry place.
 Then rub or sprinkle on your food for flavor.

 Chinese Five Spice for chicken, fish, or pork:

 - 1/4 cup ground ginger